manatki/manatki/docs/HKDderivation.md

   }
   ```

-These definitions looks like big onions - three anonymous classes inside each other.
+These definitions look like big onions - three anonymous classes inside each other.
-Still, it's interesting how everything needed to final encoding, decoding is getting to the scope step by step.
+Still, it's interesting how everything is needed for final encoding, decoding is getting to the scope step by step.
-And the most elegance of such approach is how there is no need for unsafe operations.
+And the elegance of such an approach is how there is no need for unsafe operations.
-Every step is full typechecked and you can write, guided by types.
+Every step is full type-checked and you can write, guided by types.

-These vals are replacement for magnolias `combine` method, but they are fully checked for compatibility before your user will try to derive any instance, since they are merely trait implementations.
+These values are replacement for magnolias `combine` method, but they are fully checked for compatibility before your user will try to derive any instance since they are merely trait implementations.